oasis-tcs/openc2-usecases/Cybercom-Plugfest/Plugfest-Outcomes.md

 * *others TBSL*

 # Projects / BoF Groups

+If writing up a project, please capture the initial (start of plug fest) and final (end of plug fest) state of your project, so that we have some indication of progress made during the event.

 ## Project: OpenC2 Cloud Compute Actuator
 *Description:* The project implements an actuator to create and control cloud VM